Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Experiments

-\myparagraph{Compared methods.} We compare our \model{} with the following four baselines, including the model-based and model-free reinforcement learning methods. \begin{itemize}[leftmargin=*] \item \textbf{DreamerV2}~\cite{hafner2020mastering}: A model-based RL method that learns the policy directly from latent states in the world model.
-To be fair, we pretrain this model with offline video datasets. \item \textbf{APV}~\cite{seo2022reinforcement}: A model-based RL method that stacks an action-conditional RSSM model on top of the pretrained action-free RSSM model.
-We train this model by following its training setting.
-Additionally, we also compare our \model{} with this model that is pretrained with action-conditioned videos.
-The corresponding results are shown in the supplementary materials. \item \textbf{Iso-Dream}~\cite{pan2022iso}: A model-based RL method that focuses on modeling different dynamics based on controllability.
-We also pretrain this model with action-conditioned videos in the source domain. \item \textbf{CURL}~\cite{srinivas2020curl}: A model-free RL method that extracts high-level features from raw pixels using contrastive learning, maximizing agreement between augmented versions of the same observation.
-In the absence of a world model, we directly train this model in the target domain. \end{itemize}
+\textbf{Compared methods.} We compare \model{} with the following approaches: \begin{itemize}[leftmargin=*] \item \textbf{DreamerV2}~\cite{hafner2020mastering}: A model-based RL method that learns the policy directly from latent states in the world model.
+The latent representation enables agents to imagine thousands of trajectories simultaneously. \item \textbf{APV}~\cite{seo2022reinforcement}: A model-based RL method that stacks an action-conditional RSSM model on top of the pretrained action-free RSSM model.
+We train this model by following its two-step training setting. \item \textbf{Iso-Dream}~\cite{pan2022iso}: A strong baseline for visual RL that learns different dynamics based on controllability.
+It rolls out noncontrollable states into the future and performs policy optimization based on the decoupled latent imaginations. \item \textbf{SMART}~\cite{sun2023smart}: A generic multi-task pretraining framework that designs a Control Transformer coupled with a control-centric pretraining objective in a self-supervised manner. \item \textbf{TD-MPC2}~\cite{hansen2023td}: A model-based RL method that primarily uses state information to learn task-oriented latent dynamics model purely from rewards, ignoring nuances unnecessary for the task at hand. \end{itemize}